thanninen/GettingAndCleaningDataCourseProject/CodeBook.md

   understandable, and reproducable.

 -------------------
-Step05 - Create a second independent tidy data set with the average of each variable for each activity and each subject.
+Step05 - Created a second independent tidy data set with the average of each variable for each activity and each subject.

   a.
 The Package (reshape2) was used for this step.
 The melt() function, based on